 The main runway 14/32 is equipped with ODAL’s (omni directional approach lighting) and PAPI’s (precision approach path indicator.
 Elevation is 999” and geographical position is N51 06 05 W100 03 12 3S 6°E, 122.3 MHz is the Major frequency, and 128.6 MHz is the AWOS (automated weather observation system) operated by NavCanada.
 The frequency is manned by Brandon Radio Services (NavCanada) Monday – Friday from 6AM- 8PM daily, outside of those hours it is self-broadcast.
 The runway lights are RCAL (remotely) controlled by way of 122.3 MHz radio frequency.

-The fuel system is a self-serve 24hour card lock that accepts Visa or MasterCard, there are 2 fuel types 100LL (low lead) and Jet A-1.
+The fuel system is a self-serve 24hour card lock that accepts Visa or MasterCard and there are 2 fuel types: 100LL (low lead) and Jet A-1.

 There is a large modern passenger terminal with check-in desks, washrooms, waiting area, coffee, water, and wi-fi.